-- Bring copies of your CV and cover letter (consideration)
+- Bring copies of your CV and cover letter (reliability)

 - Ask questions (curiosity)

-- Speak clearly without using filler words (clear communication)
+- Speak clearly without using filler words (verbal communication)

-- Make small talk before and after the interview (conversation)
+- Make small talk before and after the interview (adaptability)

 Also, when you answer interview questions, give examples of how you’ve used your social skills to succeed.
 Your examples can come from your jobs, internships, volunteer work, and university projects.